Insight • Design craft

 Motion as a brand signature

-Just as a brand has a color palette and type system, it can have a motion signature: the way elements enter the page, how transitions feel, how interactive elements respond to touch.
-Apple's spring physics, Google's Material motion principles, and Stripe's smooth reveals are all recognizable motion signatures that strengthen brand recognition.
+A brand can have a motion signature, just as it has a colour palette and type system.
+It shows up in the way elements enter the page, how transitions feel and how interactive elements respond to touch.
+Apple's spring physics, Google's Material motion principles and Stripe's smooth reveals all do that job.
+You recognise them before you can name them.

 Functional communication